George Brent: Television

 Brent moved into television in the early 1950s guest starring in The Revlon Mirror Theater, Crown Theatre with Gloria Swanson, The Ford Television Theatre, Climax!, Fireside Theatre, Stage 7, Studio 57, Science Fiction Theatre, Celebrity Playhouse, Schlitz Playhouse and the religion anthology series, Crossroads.

 He was cast in the lead in the 1956 television series Wire Service, which ran for 39 performances.

 After appearing on Rawhide and The Chevy Mystery Show, Brent retired.

-In 1978, he made one last film, the made-for-television production Born Again.
+In 1978, he made one last film, Born Again.

 In 1960, Brent was inducted into the Hollywood Walk of Fame with two stars.
 He received a motion-pictures star located at 1709 Vine Street and a second star located at 1612 Vine Street for his work in television.

 Personal life

 Brent was married five times: to Helen Louise Campbell (1925–1927), Ruth Chatterton (1932–1934), Constance Worth (1937), Ann Sheridan (1942–1943), and Janet Michaels (1947–1974).
 Chatterton, Worth, and Sheridan were actresses; Chatterton and Sheridan were Warner Bros. players.
 His final marriage to Janet Michaels, a former model and dress designer, lasted 27 years until her death in 1974.
 They had two children: a daughter, Suzanne (born August 3, 1950), and a son, Barry (born November 26, 1954).

-Brent also had affairs with actresses Greta Garbo and Bette Davis, the latter a frequent Warner Bros. co-star.
+Brent also had an affair with Bette Davis, a frequent Warner Bros. co-star.
+He was called "a notorious Hollywood f-boy."

 He suffered from emphysema and died of natural causes in 1979 in Solana Beach, California.